Ponds & Woodlands

 The society is a newly formed company, limited by guarantee, and was incorporated on February 28th 2006 and is managed by a board of directors, currently consisting of fifteen directors who represent a cross section of the community.

-We currently have vacancies for three directors, and if anyone is interested in becoming a director of the society, please contact us.
+We currently have vacancies for four directors, and if anyone is interested in becoming a director of the society, please contact us.

 About the Society.